asift91/Manual_Migration/option2.md

         - **Download install_prerequisites.sh script**.

-            - Install Moodle prerequistes in VMSS instance same as controller VM.
+            - Install Moodle prerequisites in VMSS instance same as controller VM.
                 -   Install web server (nginx/apache) with the given version
                 -   Install PHP with its extensions.

             - *Note:* Use same commands as controller VM to install PHP and Webserver.

-        - **Create Moode Shared Folder**
+        - **Create Moodle Shared Folder**
             -   Create a moodle shared folder (/moodle)
                 ```
                 mkdir -p /moodle